-- 1. Be submitted along with a completed WCJC Bacterial Meningitis Vaccination Record Form, which can be found on the college website at www.wcjc.edu, under the Office of Admissions and Registration.

-- 2. Include month, day, and year of vaccination and verify that vaccinations (or boosters) were received at least 10 days prior to the first day of the semester and within the past 5 years.

-- 3. Include one of the following:

-- A completed WCJC Bacterial Meningitis

-Vaccination Record Form bearing the

-signature or stamp of a physician or his/her
+- can be found on the college website under the Office of Admissions and Registration. - 2.
+Include month, day, and year of vaccination and verify that vaccinations (or boosters) were received at least 10 days prior to the first day of the semester and within the past 5 years. - 3.
+Include one of the following: - A completed "WCJC Bacterial Meningitis Vaccination Record Form" bearing the signature or stamp of a physician or his/her designee. - An official immunization record generated from a state or local health authority. - An official record received from school officials, including a record from another state.

-designee.

-- An official immunization record generated from a state or local health authority.

-- An official record received from school officials, including a record from another state.